What Does a Cybersecurity Engineer Do?

 - Managing audit/intrusion and security technology systems

-According to Cybrary, which advances online learning in the field of cybersecurity, employers typically look for cybersecurity engineer candidates to have at least a bachelor’s degree in computer science or another related field of study, and who have the following skills and abilities taught in HBU’s cybersecurity program:
+According to Cybrary, which advances online learning in the field of cybersecurity, employers typically look for cybersecurity candidates to have at least a bachelor’s degree in computer science or another related field of study, and who have the following skills and abilities taught in HBU’s cybersecurity program:

 - Understanding of cybersecurity methodologies